 Fisher became a civil service dietitian at Fort Bragg in North Carolina in the spring of 1942.
 She was commissioned in the army the following year and sent to Camp Shelby in Hattiesburg, Mississippi, for overseas training with the 262nd Station Hospital.
 Fisher spent some time in Oran and Sidi Bel Abbes, Algeria, then Naples, Italy, before being transferred to nearby Aversa, Italy, in the fall of 1943.
 She remained at the military hospital there for approximately eighteen months, then served for a short time with the 17th General Hospital in Naples.
 Fisher returned from Italy in the fall of 1945 and was discharged from the army.

 Fisher returned to civil service work after the war, serving as a dietitian for Veterans Administration (VA) hospitals in Thomasville, Georgia; Memphis, Tennessee; Columbia, South Carolina; Wilmington, Delaware; and Durham, North Carolina.
 She then left the VA and went to Washington, D.C., to work with for the navy in the Office of Food Service Systems Command, where she set up training guidelines for food service billets and produced training films for navy cooks.
-Fisher retired from the navy in 1974.
+Fisher retired from the navy in 1974 She died in Virginia on 3 May 2013.